top of page

 2.png

-Updated: Jun 2
+Updated: Jun 10

-The Negative Effects of Chlorine:
+The Negative Effects of Chlorine (especially with babies and toddlers):

 1. Skin irritation: Chlorine can cause dryness, itchiness, and even rashes on sensitive skin.
 It strips away the natural oils on your skin, leaving it dehydrated and more prone to irritation.